logicalclocks/hops-docs/docs/configuration/hopsfs.rst

   It determines when the memcached entries expire.
 The default value is 0, that is, the entries never expire.
 Whenever the NameNode encounters an entry that is no longer valid, it updates it.

-InMemory cache specific configurations are
+The InMemory cache specific configurations are:

 * **dfs.resolvingcache.inmemory.maxsize**:
   Max number of entries that could be stored in the cache before the LRU algorithm kicks in.